 As a consequence of the definition, parallels of latitude are not equally spaced.
 This is easy to visualize if you extrapolate to a planet with extreme flattening, so that the geoid looks like a pancake.

 So, if you want to measure what’s going on, it requires nothing more than a highly accurate map, or (preferably) accurate survey data.
 Measure the north-south distance between two points, and compare it to the difference in latitude.
-Repeat the operation for a pair of points near the equator and another pair far from the equator.
+Do this twice: Once for a pair of points near the equator, and again for pair of points far from the equator.